 The Collateral Rule: An Empirical Analysis of the CDS Market, with Agostino Capponi, Allen Cheng and Richard Haynes, November 2017

 We study the empirical determinants of collateral requirements in the cleared credit default swap (CDS) market: how margins depend on portfolio risks and market conditions, and what the implications are for theoretical models of collateral equilibrium.
 We construct a novel data set containing CDS portfolios and margins posted by all participants to the main CDS clearinghouse, ICE Clear Credit, covering 60% of the U.S. market.
-We provide direct empirical evidence that margins are much more conservatively set than what a Value-at-Risk (VaR) rule would imply, and are unequally implemented across participants.
-We show that more extreme tail risk measures have a higher explanatory power for observed collateral requirements than VaR, consistent with endogenous collateral theories such as Fostel and Geanakoplos (2015) where extreme events dominate in determining collateral.
+We show that margins are much more conservatively set than under the standard Value-at-Risk (VaR) rule typically employed in this market, according to which one-week portfolio losses should exceed the posted collateral 1% of the time.
+We find that the frequency of these exceedances is heterogenous across market participants, indicating that variables other than VaR must determine margins.
+Our analysis suggests that extreme tail risk measures have a higher explanatory power for observed collateral requirements than the standard VaR, which depends mostly on the volatility of the loss distribution rather than on the extreme left tail.
+This finding is consistent with endogenous collateral theories such as Fostel and Geanakoplos (2015), in which extreme events dominate in determining collateral.
 The dependence of collateral requirements on extreme tail risks induces potential nonlinearities in margin spirals, dampening small shocks and amplifying large ones.
-We also confirm empirically the main channel through which collateral-feedback effects operate in many theoretical models of equilibriums with financial frictions, such as Brunnermeier and Pedersen (2009), highlighting the prominent role of aggregate volatility and funding costs.
+We also provide empirical evidence that aggregate risks and participants’ funding costs play a prominent role in the determination of collateral requirements, consistent with many theoretical models of equilibrium with financial frictions like Brunnermeier and Pedersen (2009).

 How do investors perceive the risks from macroeconomic and financial uncertainty?
 Evidence from 19 option markets, with Ian Dew-Becker and Bryan Kelly, October 2017